Introduction to Growing Sugarcane

 Sugarcane is a tall perennial grass of the genus Saccharum, native to Southeast Asia and parts of the South Pacific.
 It can grow in warm temperate or tropical climates.
-The internodes of the plant stalk are rich in the sugar sucrose, and the plants can grow to a height of two to six meters in height.
+The internodes of the plant stalk are rich in the sugar sucrose, and the plants can grow to a height of two to six meters.

 Every cultivar of commercially-grown sugarcane is a complex hybrid between several species and subspecies, all of which can potentially cross.

 Though sugarcane can be cultivated in temperate zones, productivity is much higher in tropical climates.
 A long, sunny, and hot (32 °C to 38 °C, 90 °F to 100 °F) growing season with moderate to high levels of rainfall (1100 and 1500 mm total), combined with a dry and cooler (12 ˚C to 14 ˚C, 54 °F to 57 °F) harvest season is ideal.

 The amount of sugar accumulated in the dry weight at harvest is highly variable, and depends on the climate conditions during the various phases of the plant’s growth.

 Sugarcane can grow in various types of soils – sandy, loamy, and clay soils, as well as both acidic and alkaline soils (within the pH range of 5 to 8.5).
 A well-drained loam with a pH of roughly 6.5 is absolutely ideal, but mechanical factors, such as soil compaction, are much more consequential to crop success than soil composition and pH.
 Therefore, when uploading the soil test in SMART FERTILZIER SOFTWARE all these factors such as CEC, soil texture, and pH are assessed by the algorithm in order to calculate a tailored fertilization plan.